-I have so much to say about this shirt and this fabric.
+I have so much to say about this Willamette Shirt and this fabric.
 It shows my indecisiveness when it comes to fabric I really, really love.
 Or maybe it shows the benefit of waiting a long time before using fabric.

 I bought this rayon challis fabric two or three years ago.
 I saw it on fabric.com* and fell in love with it immediately.
 I didn’t have plans for it and didn’t really need it, but I loved it.
 I remember watching it and looking at it daily for awhile because I wanted it so badly.
 I was so nervous it would sell out, and I knew I would regret it if I didn’t buy it.
 I bought three yards of it not knowing what I would do with it.
 I rarely do this; I almost always buy fabric with a plan and use it fairly quickly after buying.

 Anyway, I kept it in my stash for awhile.
 I almost made it into a wrap dress once and changed my mind.
 Then I fell in love with the Cheyenne tunic* and planned on making a Cheyenne out of this fabric and combining the fabric.
 The Willamette Shirt* came out and I wasn’t too drawn to it at first.
 As the Cheyenne kept getting put off I realized, the Cheyenne is long sleeves and is a great wintery pattern.
 And this fabric is very, very summery.
 I didn’t think this fabric would hold up as a winter Cheyenne.
 I think there’d be too much stress on the fabric in some areas.
 And then I realized the Willamette* is very similar to the Cheyenne in style it’s just basically the summer version.
 After I figured that out I bought the pattern and had it cut and sewn in less than a month.
 Sometimes I just really need a good thought process before using coveted fabric.